-“It’s a great privilege to have a Soldier’s Soldier such as Gen. Perna in the Exchange’s corner,” said Shull.
+“It’s a great privilege to have a soldier’s soldier such as Gen. Perna in the Exchange’s corner,” said Shull.
 “He understands the unique challenges that we face and we truly appreciate all that he does for the Exchange.”

 Ahold Delhaize CEO gives 4 reasons why ‘stores still matter’

-Of the four points of differentiation, experience is perhaps the most critical to the success of a retailer.
+Of these four points of differentiation, Boer said experience is perhaps the most critical to the success of a retailer.
 “Stores still matter,” he said.
 “And that will be the case in the future, too.
 The more virtual the world becomes, the more need there is for the real world.
 Because people are social animals.
 They like to meet other people.
 They like to be surprised and inspired.
 They like to touch, feel and smell new and fresh products.”

 Regarding the promise of fresh and healthy, Ahold Delhaize is the only retailer with a goal of having half of all own-brand sales originate from better-for-you products by 2020, Boer said.
 “We are also making our existing own brands healthier.
 For example, Stop & Shop, Giant/Martin’s and Peapod reduced the sugar content in their own-brand products by almost 1 million pounds last year.”

-Personalization is another key factor that will contribute to Ahold Delhaize’s future growth.
+Personalization is another key factor that Boer expects will contribute to Ahold Delhaize’s future growth.
 For example, Food Lion’s Shop & Earn program, referenced in the video above, gives customers an opportunity to earn money back after they’ve capitalized on personalized offers.
 “Last year, our brands sent out no less than 2.5 billion personal offers worldwide,” Boer said.
 “Meanwhile, we continue to invest in personalizing the shopping experience even further.”